 Webster Buchanan Research, an independent research company specialising in Human Capital Management and Multi-Country Payroll Strategy, is publishing a series of Free HR Briefing Papers covering key topics for senior HR professionals and other senior managers.
-Published in association with Computers In Personnel, the papers are available for free download below.
+Published in association with CIPHR, the papers are available for free download below.

 |From Absence Management to HRIT Investment: Assessing HRs Priorities|

 |This report analyses the findings of a survey of 100 HR directors and managers in the UK, carried out by Webster Buchanan Research.
 The survey examined a broad range of people management issues, from absence management to investment in software and services.

 |Performance Management & Measurement in HR and Payroll|

 |With the corporate bonus culture under fire and productivity top of boardroom agendas, effective performance management is once again a business priority across the public and private sector.
 Yet many organisations measure and manage performance in a piecemeal way, often held back by inadequate infrastructure and the limitations of their performance metrics.

 This Briefing Paper assesses the practicalities of effective performance management in HR and payroll.

 |Endemic talent shortages, challenging economic conditions, the rapid growth of web-based recruiting and opportunities in social media are combining to bring about significant change in the way organisations go about recruiting.
 From adopting techniques used by sales and marketing teams to assessing the business case for investment in web and other technologies, HR managers face a wide range of issues as they look to build an effective talent acquisition strategy.

 This Briefing Paper assesses the challenges organisations face.